-Sexual Health Issues of Couples
+Sexual Health Issues that Couples Face

-There are a variety of sexual health issues that impact a couples relationship.
+There are a variety of sexual health issues that impact a couple's relationship.
 Finding effective ways to address these issues is important for keeping the relationship strong and maintaining satisfying sexual relations.

 Most couples who are engaged in a long term committed relationship will face some sort of sexual health issue at one point or another.
 It is an inevitable and natural course of events as they go through the many phases and challenges of building a life together.